frequently asked questions

 Students living in Alberta or International students connected to an Alberta school can take up to 10 credits with us through the school year in addition to being a full-time high school student elsewhere.
 Be sure you have the time to commit to additional class work.
 A 5 credit class usually requires a minimum of 10 hrs a week.

-Are online classes easier than in school classes?
+Are online classes easier than in-person school classes?

 No. Whether you are online or in school your classes will cover the Alberta Curriculum.
 Some students find it easier to do online classes as they can learn at their own pace and at a time that works for them.
 We also sometimes offer classes that your own school does not offer, or can only offer at certain times.
 Our complete class list is updated often.